top of page

 pexels-eberhard-grossgasteiger-1743364.jpg

-Food supplements are regulated in Europe by Directive 2002/46/EC.
+Food supplements are regulated in Europe the Directive 2002/46/EC.

-The directive establishes the banned and restrictins regarding the use of certain ingredients, the labelling conditions, tests, claims and everything necessary to place safe products on the market.
+The directive establishes prohibitions and restrictions regarding the use of certain ingredients, labeling conditions, tests, claims and everything necessary to have safe products on the market.

-National regulations establish the main caractheristics for each country and the registration process, which must be done at national level.
+National regulations establish the peculiarities of each country and the registration process, which must be done at the national level.

-Foreign companies must have a representative in Europe in order to make their products registration.
+Foreign companies must have a representative in Europe to register their products.

 bottom of page